Introduction to code review

 <span class="text text-danger"><b><?php echo $error; ?></b></span>

-However, $error is not under user's control.
+is not under the user's control.
 Therefore, those are only weaknesses, not vulnerabilities.
 They should still get fixed to future-proof the application.
-The exploitable XSS is located in index.php:
+The exploitable XSS is located in index.php

 <form action="<?php echo $_SERVER['PHP_SELF']; ?>" method="post" enctype="multipart/form-data">

-is user-controlled, it can be used to trigger a XSS (using a path like /index.php/">script...).
+is user-controlled, it can be used to trigger an XSS (using a path like /index.php/">script...

 We can also see that none of the forms are protected by a CSRF token.
-This is an example of the "what is missing" bugs, you can't see it because it's not there.
+This is an example of the "what is missing ?" bugs, you cannot see them because they are not there.

 public static function getfiles($user) {